 Whether using the paid tools or the free ones, they all had basic formatting shortcuts available such as underlining, bolding, font resizing, hyperlinking, and other common formats built into the software.

-So WordPress and other content management systems such as put those text editing tools into a mini version of Word that lived within an open browser window.
+So WordPress and other content management systems such as these put those text editing tools into a mini version of Word that lived within an open browser window.
 Those word-processing tools are often referred to as a WYSIWYG (pronounced wiziwig) and these early blogging tools just put them online.

 Whereas Microsoft Word creates new document files on your local machine, the blogging tools created new pages living wherever your blog was hosted.
 Tools that allowed image insertion and other bells and whistles were part of the early tools as well.